Gesare/Namecalculator/README.md

 # Namecalculator
 This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+#### By Gesare Ombati with the assistance of Darolle
+## Description
+This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
 Akan names are derived from Ghanian culture.
 Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.
 Here are Ghanian day names.
-#### By Gesare Ombati with the assistance of Darolle
-## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
 ## Setup/Installation Requirements
 * This is a great place
 * to list setup instructions